i18next/i18next-fs-backend/README.md

 This is an i18next backend to be used in Node.js and Deno.
 It will load resources from the file system.

+It will load resources from filesystem.
+Right now it supports following filetypes:

+- .json
+- .json5
+- .yml/.yaml

 # Getting started

 ```